ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 * Target variable - The variable of interest that the method is working on.
-* Strata - How the data has been broken into subsets.
+* Group - How the data has been broken into subsets.
 Also know as Imputation Class.
 * Contributor - A member of the sample, identified by a unique identifier.
 * Record - A set of values for each contributor and period
-* Target record - The record currently being imputed for due to its target variable being missing.
 * Target period - The period currently undergoing imputation.
 * Predictive period - The period directly preceeding or succeeding the target period.
+* Target record - A contributor's record in the target period.
+* Predictive record - A contributor's record in the predictive period.
 * Responder - A contributor who has responded to the survey within a given period.
-* matched Pairs - Responders which are present in both the target and predictive periods.
-* Link - A ratio of the means of the matched pairs.
+* link - A ratio used as part of the imputation process.

 ## Introduction